fabriguespe/Talk-To-Lens/README.md

 Pre prompting the plugin interaction can be a good way of defining goals and expectations.

 ```
 I'm about to begin using the Talk to Lens plugin.
-Please keep the following points in mind:
+Please keep the following points in mind for the result of the plugin:

+- Display the interpreted question
 - Always return data in table format, if possible.
 - If the data can be represented as a line chart, bar chart, or pie chart, please provide the Python code for creating the corresponding plot.
+If not, dont mention it.
-- Always display the SQL query used to retrieve the data as a reference.
+- If the lenght of the response is less than 4000 display the SQL query used to retrieve the data as a reference.
+- If the lenght of the response is less than 4000 Display the query explanation
 ```